negretenico/HelloView/README.md

 # HelloView
-Repo used to host implementations of famous sites to improve understaindg of famous frameworks
+Repo used to host implemntaiton of popular sites to help understand what it takes to create scalable UI code